Grow your own food. Why? Because it could be the difference between life and death. That and because you’ll save money at the grocery store.

 - Fresher Food Tastes Better – This kind of goes without saying.
-Not only will your food taste better, it tastes better because you grew it yourself.
-There’s kind of a satisfaction about growing your own food to extends to the flavor of your fruits and veggies.
+Not only will your food taste better, but it also tastes better because you grew it yourself.
+There’s a kind of satisfaction about growing your own food that extends to the flavor of your fruits and veggies.

 - Home Grown Food is Healthier – It goes without saying that fresh fruits and veggies are healthy for you.
 Even more so when you know how and where they were grown.
 You control everything about how you grow and as such you minimize contaminates and produce a quality crop free from all the extra unhealthy junk in processed and commercially produced foods.